Divorce costs money!

 3. Not getting a divorce lawyer

 If you believe that using a divorce lawyer costs money – think about what it will cost you if you agree to something, without proper and sound divorce advice?
-Speaking and getting divorce advice from specialist divorce lawyer will save you thousands of dollars.
+Speaking and getting divorce advice from will save you thousands of dollars.
 Don’t be fooled into thinking you know the law, because you probably won’t.

 4. Involving the Children

 Children are not objects or possessions or means of getting what you want.
 They never need to be involved in personal and intimate matters between you and your ex-partner.
 If there is something you want, then communicate directly with your ex.
-If you are struggling or stuck or your communication is non-existent get professional support or enrol in divorce courses to help you find ways through this.
+If you are struggling or stuck or your communication is non-existent get professional support to help you find ways through this.
 Involving children is a divorce mistake, which will cost your ability to move forward and get over the relationship.

 5. Putting your head in the sand